 No, this is one of the craziest creative days we’ve ever witnessed.
 Let’s get right to the coolest part … those floats.
 If you’re picturing pretty girls waving from a static American-style float in the Rose Bowl Parade, that ain’t what this is about.

-Last year, Brabantsedag involved 2,000 actors including people from outside Heeze in the larger Brabant Provence, and another 2,000 who act as crews, artists and makeup artists.
+The most recent Brabantsedag in 2019 involved 2,000 actors including people from outside Heeze in the larger Brabant Provence, and another 2,000 who act as crews, artists and makeup artists.
 For 2022, the 16 floats will each be based on the work of a Dutch artist including some of the most – how can we put this – allegorical, and, well, bizarre including Jheronimus Bosch and Pieter Brueghel.

 What sets this event apart is the sophistication of the design: Brabantsedag doesn’t stop with merely designing a float, though mechanically, they’re huge, complicated and clever in ways only the Dutch can dream up.
 Think fire-breathing dragons and lots of moving elements.

 In addition to the basic engineering, each float had a full production that required theatrics and a bit of choreography, mechanical design, costume design and theatrical makeup … attention to detail down to the actors wired up with mini-mics.

 Now, a word of warning … this is not the Festival of Fantasy parade at Disney World.

 Brabant’s, ah, interesting history

 The 2018 theme was “From Ravenstein to Roosendaal,” alluding to the west-to-east boundaries of Brabant, which has gone back and forth between Belgium and the Netherlands over the centuries.